tyage/blog.tyage.net/content/post/2020-05-09-matrix-parameter-base-bypass.md

 ```
 *[source](https://github.com/apache/shiro/blob/fa1686d0a9fc5914e8dfc6eb92d82c6e4f12be41/web/src/main/java/org/apache/shiro/web/util/WebUtils.java#L141)*

 So, if the request URI is `http://localhost:8090/FOO/../BAR`, Shiro thinks it should be `http://localhost:8090/BAR`.
-But if the URI is `http://localhost:8090/FOO;/../BAR`, Shiro thinks it as `http://localhost:8090/FOO` and applies the filter for `/FOO`.
+But if the URI is `http://localhost:8090/FOO;/../BAR`, Shiro thinks it is `http://localhost:8090/FOO` and applies the filter for `/FOO`.

-Then I could bypass the authentication filter in the sample application with this command: `curl 'http://localhost:9080/unauthorized;/../s/home' --path-as-is`.
-It shows the home page without login cookie.
+I could bypass the authentication filter in the sample application with this command: `curl 'http://localhost:9080/unauthorized;/../s/home' --path-as-is`.
+It shows the home page without login because Shiro does not restrict the access to `/unauthorized` but Spring returns the result of `/s/home`!

-Following table shows how Shiro and Spring Framework treat this request URI.
+To make it more clear, following table shows how Shiro and Spring Framework treat this request URI.

 ||URI|
 | ------------- | ------------- |